 - 1. APhA affirms pharmacists' professional accountability within their role in all practice settings. - 2.
 APhA advocates that pharmacists be granted and accept authority, autonomy, and accountability for patient-centric actions to improve health and medication outcomes, in coordination with other health professionals, as appropriate. - 3.
 APhA reaffirms 2017 Pharmacists' Role Within Value-based Payment Models and supports continued expansion of interprofessional patient care models that leverage pharmacists as accountable members of the health care team. - 4.
 APhA advocates for sustainable payment and attribution models to support pharmacists as accountable patient care providers. - 5.
 APhA supports continued expansion of resources and health information infrastructures that empower pharmacists as accountable health care providers. - 6.
 APhA supports the enhancement of comprehensive and affordable professional liability insurance coverage that aligns with evolving pharmacist accountability and responsibility.
 JAPhA.
-60(5):e9; September/October 2020)
+60(5):e9; September/October 2020) (Reviewed 2023)

-23. The Committee recommends RETAINING the following policy statement as written.
 2013, 2009 Independent Practice of Pharmacists